 One last thing which I couldn’t believe but should have done!
 Almost every teahouse we stayed had Wi-Fi!
 Again the further away from civilisation you walked it went from being free to $1-$2 for 24 hours.
 Sometimes the connection wasn’t great, but hey we were in the mountains so what do you expect!

-Are you trekking nepal’s annapurna circuit?
-Do you have any more questions or have you already completed the trek…What tips would you share?
+Are you trekking Nepal’s Annapurna Circuit?
+Do you have any more questions or do you have any tips to share?
 Tell me in the comments below:

 Pin me to your travel board on Pinterest for later